Vietnam.vn - Nền tảng quảng bá Việt Nam

 In an interview with The Australian , referring to China's increasingly assertive claims of sovereignty in many places in the Indo-Pacific region, Prime Minister Modi said that the tense situation in the region makes India's partnership with Australia "more important than ever".

 The leader expressed his confidence that together with Australian Prime Minister Anthony Albanese "we will have the opportunity to explore ways to take the bilateral relationship to a new level.
-Identify new areas of mutual complementarity and expand cooperation."
+Identify new areas that can complement each other and expand cooperation."

-Prime Minister Modi last visited Australia in 2014.
+The last time Prime Minister Modi visited Australia was in 2014.
 He said that since that visit, bilateral relations have “fundamentally transformed” with annual summits, economic cooperation, trade agreements and the elevation of relations to a Comprehensive Strategic Partnership.

-“We have made significant progress in the areas of defence, security, investment, education, health and culture.
-People-to-people exchanges remain a strong pillar of our bilateral relationship,” Prime Minister Modi said.
+“We have made significant progress in the areas of defense, security, investment, education, health and culture.
+People-to-people exchanges remain a strong pillar in our bilateral relationship,” Prime Minister Modi said.

 Prime Minister Modi and his counterpart Albanese are expected to address a large Indian community at Olympic Park on May 23 (local time), followed by bilateral talks between the two leaders on May 24.